aws/aws-parallelcluster/docs/source/processes.rst

 AWS ParallelCluster Processes
 =============================

-There are a number of processes running within AWS ParallelCluster which are used to manage it's behavior.
+This section applies only to HPC clusters deployed with one of the supported traditional job scheduler, either SGE, Slurm or Torque.
+In these cases AWS ParallelCluster manages the compute node provisioning and removal by interacting with both the Auto Scaling Group (ASG) and the underlying job scheduler.
+For HPC clusters based on AWS Batch, ParallelCluster totally relies on the capabilities provided by the AWS Batch for the compute node management.

 .. toctree::

 General Overview
 ----------------
 A cluster's lifecycle begins after it is created by a user.
 Typically, this is done from the Command Line Interface (CLI).
 Once created, a cluster will exist until it's deleted.
+There are then AWS ParallelCluster daemons running on the cluster nodes mainly aimed to manage the HPC cluster elasticity.
+Here below a diagram representing the user's workflow and the cluster life cycle, while the next sections describe the AWS ParallelClustr daemons used to manage the cluster.

 .. image:: images/workflow.svg
     :align: center